mynah22/Homelab-Guides/firstConfig.md

 # Requirements
 Initial set up requires the following:

-## Existing home network
+- Existing home network
-* You will need one open ethernet port in in your existing home network in order to give your laboratory network a path to the internet
+    - You will need one open ethernet port in in your existing home network in order to give your laboratory network a path to the internet

-## Hardware
+- Hardware

-* HP DL380 g7 rack server
+    - HP DL380 g7 rack server
-* VGA Capable monitor
+    - VGA Capable monitor
-* at least one 2.5" SATA drive
+    - at least one 2.5" SATA drive
-* 2.5" SATA caddy for every drive SATA drive
+    - 2.5" SATA caddy for every drive SATA drive
-* VGA cable
+    - VGA cable
-* 2-5 ethernet cables (on top of what you are currently using in your home net)
+    - 2-5 ethernet cables (on top of what you are currently using in your home net)
-* USB keyboard
+    - USB keyboard
-* power cables
+    - power cables
-* PC with ethernet port (for configuring ESXI and PFSense)
+    - PC with ethernet port (for configuring ESXI and PFSense)

-## Installation tools
+- Installation tools
-* ESXI 6.0.0 HP custom image installed on a bootable USB (see [Rufus](rufus.md) and [Ventoy](ventoy.md) guides)
+    - ESXI 6.0.0 HP custom image installed on a bootable USB (see [Rufus](rufus.md) and [Ventoy](ventoy.md) guides)
-* A copy of the other OSes you plan to install downloaded to your PC.
+    -  A copy of the other OSes you plan to install downloaded to your PC.
 PFsense 2.6.0 is required

-##  Connections
+- Connections
-* Server and VGA monitor plugged into power
+    - Server and VGA monitor plugged into power
-* VGA Cable plugged into monitor and server
+    - VGA Cable plugged into monitor and server
+    - Bootable USB inserted into USB slot on server
-* Keyboard plugged into server
+    - Keyboard plugged into server
-* At least one 2.5" SATA disk installed into caddy / slot
+    - At least one 2.5" SATA disk installed into caddy / slot
         1. Remove existing partitions from the drive
         1. Mount your SATA disk into a drive caddy
         1. Press the red button on the caddy to release the locking lever
         2. Insert the caddy fully into the drive bay
         3. Push the locking lever back into the caddy to lock the caddy to the drive bay.
         1. you should see status LEDs visible on the right side of the caddy
-    3. It's best to follow steps 1-6 for all disks you plan to use - that way you do not need to get into the RAID menu to add them later
+        3. It's best to follow the above steps for all disks you plan to use - that way you do not need to get into the RAID menu to add them later
-* Bootable USB inserted into USB slot on server

 # Instructions Index
 Here are the steps taken below: